Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: An extension of Jouanolou duality and Morley Forms

-Under the above definition one obtains an element $y \in \omega_S$ that generates $\omega_S$ at the associated primes of $S$ and at all the primes containing $\aaa$ with codimension $\le i$; in particular, $S$ becomes a Gorenstein ring after localizing at all these primes.
-Notice that if $S$ is $1$-weakly Gorenstein with respect to a nilpotent ideal then $S$ is already Gorenstein.
-A simple reinterpretation of the weakly Gorenstein condition is given in the following remark.
+An equivalent condition is that there exists a homogeneous element $y \in \omega_S$ that generates $\omega_S$ at the associated primes of $S$ and at all the primes containing $\aaa$ with codimension $\le i$; in particular, $S$ becomes a Gorenstein ring after localizing at all these primes.
+However, the weakly Gorenstein property is considerably stronger due to the uniform choice of $y$ that works for every prime in question.
+In fact, if $S$ is $1$-weakly Gorenstein with respect to a nilpotent ideal then $S$ is already Gorenstein.
+In general, enlarging $\aaa$ weakens the $i$-weakly Gorenstein condition, whereas increasing $i$ strengthens it.
+A simple reinterpretation of the condition is given in the following remark.